jargonzhou/learning-frontend-stack/tools/tools.md

 * JSLint
 * JSHint
 * [Prettier](./Prettier/Prettier.md)
+* [TSLint](https://github.com/palantir/tslint): TSLint is an extensible static analysis tool that checks TypeScript code for readability, maintainability, and functionality errors.
+It is widely supported across modern editors & build systems and can be customized with your own lint rules, configurations, and formatters. - [Roadmap: TSLint -> ESLint #4534](https://github.com/palantir/tslint/issues/4534)

 # Testing

 Unit Test:
 * [Chai](./Chai/Chai.md): Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
+* [Jasmine](https://Jasmine.github.io): Jasmine is a framework for testing JavaScript code.
+It does not depend on any other JavaScript frameworks.
+It runs in browsers and in Node.js.
+And it has a clean, obvious syntax so that you can easily write tests.
 * [Jest](./Jest/Jest.md): Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
 * [Mocha](./Mocha/Mocha.md): Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.
+* [Tape](https://github.com/substack/tape): TAP-producing test harness for node and browsers.
+  * [Test Anything Protocol](https://testanything.org/): TAP, the Test Anything Protocol, is a simple text-based interface between testing modules in a test harness.
+It decouples the reporting of errors from the presentation of the reports.
+* [Testcontainers for Node.js](https://node.testcontainers.org/): Testcontainers is a library that supports tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
+* [Vitest](./Vite/Vitest/Vitest.md): Next generation testing framework powered by [Vite](./Vite/Vite.md).

 End-to-End Test:
 * [Cypress](./Cypress/Cypress.md): Cypress is a next generation front end testing tool built for the modern web.